Recruitment & probation

 It is also helpful to include the interview date(s) in the job advert.
 It is not mandatory to interview a candidate who is not available for the date shown on the advert.

-Once the advert closes, you can download and send all applications to the recruiting manager from i-Trent.
+Once the advert closes, you can download and send all applications to the recruiting manager from iTrent.
 There is also a shortlisting matrix template available.
 Shortlisting records are mandatory as applicants who are not shortlisted have the right to question the decision and request feedback.
+For Academic roles, any use of indicators should be in line with Loughborough’s Responsible Metrics Policy, namely to support and not supplant the expert peer review of outputs and other elements of the application.

 It is expected that applicants who meet all essential criteria would normally be interviewed.
 If a high number of applicants fulfil the essential criteria, the recruiting manager can use the desirable criteria for a further sift if these are in the person specification.